Table Talk 2015

 The evidence is very damning.
 Hopefully the national bridge organizations (NBOs) and the ACBL will take appropriate disciplinary action.
 A lifetime ban from the game is certainly merited.
 A ten year ban, including a lifetime ban on Fantoni and Nunes playing as a partnership, would be an absolute minimum punishment.

 The Fantoni-Nunes scandal has arrived less than two weeks after the unraveling of the Lotan Fisher and Ron Schwartz partnership, where video evidence was also key.
+Michael Clark has summarized the evidence against this pair in a video.

 September 19th update: Germany withdraws from the Bermuda Bowl after Alex Smirnov admits there is some truth to the rumors circulating about his partnership with Josef Piekarek.
 Also see Roy Welland’s statement and apology to Boye Brogeland and also Sabine Auken’s statement, both former teammates of Smirnov-Piekarek.